The Nationals fired employees who wouldn’t get vaccinated. Two now plan a legal challenge.

 "However, less than 36 hours after they each provided a written summary of the bases for their sincerely held religious beliefs to the Club, they received an acknowledgement from the Club purporting to recognize and respect their religious beliefs as sincere and legitimate.”

-In a statement responding to assertions about the Nationals process, a team spokeswoman wrote: “While we are not going to comment on specific exemptions, we took every request very seriously and applied a rigorous and interactive process to each request as is prescribed by applicable law.”
+In a statement responding to assertions about the Nationals’ process, a team spokeswoman wrote: “While we are not going to comment on specific exemptions, we took every request very seriously and applied a rigorous and interactive process to each request as is prescribed by applicable law.”

-The team’s evaluation process included a questionnaire and deliberation by outside counsel, the Nationals’ general counsel, Betsy Philpott, and members of their human relations department.
+The team’s evaluation process included a questionnaire and deliberation by outside counsel; the Nationals’ general counsel, Betsy Philpott; and members of their human relations department.
 Employees seeking an exemption then had a Zoom meeting with Philpott, according to two people with knowledge of the proceedings.
 Calls lasted 30 to 90 minutes, per a person familiar with the matter, and consisted of Philpott asking follow-up questions about each employee’s bid for a health or religious exemption.

 On Aug.
 14, the Nationals notified all non-playing staff members that they had two weeks to show proof of full vaccination or a first shot, or file an exemption request.
 On Sept.
 1, unvaccinated employees were placed on two weeks of unpaid administrative leave while exemption requests were reviewed.
 That included Holman and Pardo, whose contracts were officially terminated Wednesday, the end of their administrative leave.
 Their joint statement says the Nationals violated “their rights to free expression and observation of their sincerely held religious beliefs.”

 The statement adds that Pardo and Holman “could not and will not choose to take the vaccines even if it cost them their jobs, which it ultimately did.”
 It ends with a promise of “fighting this outrageous decision by the Nationals in the federal courts.”
-The Nationals told unvaccinated employees that they could still return to work if they received a first dose by Sept.
+The Nationals told unvaccinated employees that they could return to work if they received a first dose by Sept.
 14.

 Holman, 53, was the Nationals’ minor league pitching coordinator and joined the organization in 2018.
 Pardo, 55, was the pitching coach for the club’s Florida Complex League team and was also hired in 2018.